“But Pippa, you’re

 conscious, had asked,

-as always, in the bomb
+as always, in that bomb

 ardment that was their